spatialsparks/Leaflet.idw/README.md

 ```
 #### ToDo
 - [ ] Delete unneeded parts of the code
-    * Rewrite code so that no greyscale image is generated first.
+- [x] Rewrite code so that no greyscale image is generated first.
 Directly generate and color the cells
+    * Performance tested
-- [ ] Fix CellSize option: Now CellSize option X 2 = Cell width and height in pixels.
+- [x] Fix CellSize option: Now CellSize option X 2 = Cell width and height in pixels.
 (CellSize : 1 = 2x2 pixel cell)
 - [ ] Introduce a loading icon
 - [ ] Add the option for a bounding box
 - [ ] Cluster points to increase performance